mainmatter/playbook/project-procedure/consulting/README.md

 days every 6 weeks).
 Maintaining the personal relationship between all team members like this also improves efficiency for collaborating.
-We also encourage our consultants to spend the first week of the project on-site with the client's to guarantee a smooth start.
+We also encourage our consultants to spend the first week of the project on-site with the client's team to guarantee a smooth start.

 ### Leveling up